-SPO's programme in District Kech in Balochistan was previously centred on the Village Education Programme (VEP), a special programme initiated in 1993 to motivate, mobilize and offer non-formal education to women in the Mekran Division of Balochistan.
+SPO's programme in District Kech in Balochistan was previously Centerd on the Village Education Programme (VEP), a special programme initiated in 1993 to motivate, mobilize and offer non-formal education to women in the Mekran Division of Balochistan.
 The programme's focus has been shifting increasingly towards capacity building and governance, based on SPO's conclusion that, compared with non-formal education, political awareness for democratic change would be a more effective catalyst for development initiatives in Mekran.
+More details about the Village Education Programme are provided in the chapter entitled 'Programmes for Education'.

 In 2000, in response to the government's devolution plan and the local bodies elections, SPO worked with other development organizations to mobilize women in 38 Union Councils in District Kech.
-As a result of this experience, Kech Governance and Development Network was set up in 2002 to mobilize local communities so they play an effective role in the local government.
+As a result of this experience, the Kech Governance and Development Network was set up in 2002 to mobilize local communities so they play an effective role in the local government.
 A strategic planning workshop was held, which helped in defining the role of the network.
 The network includes 20 representatives of local government bodies and NGOs working in Kech and provides a platform for joint discussions and activities.
-Members include the District Nazim, who is the Chairperson, the District Coordinating Officer (DCO), Executive District Officer (EDOs) of various line departments, and representatives of major NGOs in Turbat, such as Marie Stopes, Trust for Voluntary Organizations, Pakistan Poverty Alleviation Fund, and Mekran Resource Center.
+Members include the District Nazim, who is the Chairperson, the DCO, Executive District Officer, (EDOs) of various line departments, and representatives of major NGOs in Turbat, such as Marie Stopes, Trust for Voluntary Organizations, Pakistan Poverty Alleviation Fund, and Mekran Resource Center.

 The Kech Governance and Development Network coordinated to mobilize communities of all 38 Union Councils in Kech to establish Community Citizen Boards (CCBs) and assisted in the registration of the CCBs.
 So far, 59 have been registered and provided technical assistance in developing project proposals.
-In addition, the network has provided support to the district government in formulating a district education policy, the local health department in its immunization programme, and the tehsil administration in cleaning Turbat Town.
-A major achievement of the network is that it has enabled intensive interaction between local government representatives and other development stakeholders; in the long term, this is expected to lead to effective partnership between the public and private sector in Turbat.